 For Retirees without Medicare: How to Choose Your Group Health Insurance Plan

-As a retiree participating in Group Health Insurance you have many options to consider whether you are a new retiree, it’s the annual It’s Your Choice open enrollment period, or you have experienced a life event that may allow for a change.
+As a retiree participating in Group Health Insurance you have many options to consider whether you are a new retiree, it’s the annual It’s Your Choice open enrollment period, or when you experience a life event that may allow for a change.
 Consider the following:

 - Have your premiums changed?

 - Is your doctor, clinic and hospital still affiliated with your health plan?

 - Have benefits changed?
 Changes are summarized in important changes.